Zambia Tobacco Control Overview

 Zambia No Tobacco Day

-Activities included a televised appearance by Dr. Sichone, renowned in public health, community outreach events in high-prevalence areas, the distribution of informational materials, and a targeted social media campaign.
-Despite limited planning time, the campaign reached over a million people through various channels, effectively achieving its objectives of widespread awareness, behaviour change, and fostering collaborative partnerships with organizations like the Drug Enforcement Commission.
-Testimonials from participants underscored the success of dispelling misconceptions and inspiring positive behaviour change, laying the foundation for sustained impact.
+The World No Tobacco Day Awareness Campaign, organized by Copper Rose Zambia (CRZ) on May 31, 2023, aimed to tackle the serious public health issue of tobacco use in Zambia, where 14.6% of adults smoke, leading to over 10,000 preventable deaths each year.
+The campaign aimed to raise awareness about the dangers of tobacco, particularly among adolescents and young people.
+Key objectives included educating the public about health hazards, promoting behavior change, and advocating for effective tobacco control measures, such as the enactment of the Tobacco Control Bill.
+The campaign involved careful planning and included insights from peer educators, knowledge assessment sessions, and collaboration with healthcare professionals.
+Activities included a televised appearance by Dr. Sichone, a well-known figure in public health, as well as community outreach events in high-prevalence areas, the distribution of informational materials, and a targeted social media campaign.
+Despite facing limited planning time, the campaign successfully reached over a million people through various channels, effectively achieving its goals of raising awareness, encouraging behavioral change, and fostering collaborative partnerships with organizations such as the Drug Enforcement Commission.
+Testimonials from participants highlighted the success of the campaign in dispelling misconceptions and inspiring positive behavior change, thereby laying the groundwork for lasting impact.

 Coalitions